axibase/charts-language-service/src/resources/descriptions.md

 Table, Console, Property, Text, and Page widgets do not support this setting.
 Default palette is defined by the array `window.defaultColors`.

+## columnorder

+Position of the column relative to other columns in the table.

 ## contextheight

 Define the height of the context graph.
 Used to adjust the displayed timespan.